Stacked Functionality Greenhouse Use for Mushroom Production: Utilizing space under transplant tables to diversify crops and income

 • Crop Production: greenhouses, multiple cropping

-This project is to evaluate the feasibility of mushroom production as a stacked use function with transplant production in a heated greenhouse, where mushroom production occurs under transplant production tables in space not normally utilized/occupied.
+This project was conducted to evaluate the feasibility of mushroom production as a stacked use function with transplant production in a heated greenhouse, where mushroom production occurs under transplant production tables in space not normally utilized/occupied.
 Potential for stacked use or synergistic production systems that more fully utilize fixed assets/resources in small farming operations has the ability to increase the economic and environmental sustainability of such operations by generating more food production and economic activity from existing heated transplant production spaces thereby increasing carbon and capital use efficiency.
-The project will evaluate several different mushroom species/strains (Oyster, Wine Cap, and Shiitake) as well as production techniques to evaluate their suitability for use in under transplant tables in heated transplant production greenhouses.
-This analysis will include evaluation of yield, as well as economics of labor, material costs and potential revenues.
-Results will be shared with area and regional farmers through a field day hosted onsite (or virtually if needed) as well as more widely through an electronic how-to handbook detailing methods, findings, and recommendations.
+The project evaluated different mushroom species/strains (Oyster, Wine Cap, and Shiitake) as well as production techniques to assess their suitability for use under transplant tables in heated transplant production greenhouses.
+This analysis included evaluation of yield, as well as economics of labor, material costs and potential revenues.
+Results have been distributed to area and regional farmers through an educational “zine,” or handbook detailing methods, findings, and recommendations.

 • Evaluate potential economic benefits from this stacked/dual use system that utilizes previously un-utilized space to offset greenhouse heating costs, diversify production and increase economic and environmental sustainability.